Post Falls HS star pitcher to choose between MLB and college after graduation

 "As far as I know, there's only been one other person drafted from Post Falls.
 It's definitely going to be a feather in Jake's cap and I think program-wise, city-wise for Post Falls, that's a feather in our cap too," Coach Zeller said.

-Pfennigs said at least 20 or so MLB teams have reached out to him, which means he might have a tough decision to make in the summer.
-Does he play professionally or head to Oregon State, one of the best college baseball programs in the country?
+Pfennigs mentioned at least 20 or so MLB teams have reached out to him, which means he might have a tough decision to make in the summer.
+Does he play professionally or head to Oregon State, one of the best collegiate baseball programs in the country?

 "There's both options.
 There are pros and cons to both sides, but right now I don't know what I'm really going to do.
 I'm excited for whatever decision I take forward," he said.

 Pfennigs has shined as a three-sport athlete at Post Falls.
-He even won Idaho's Gatorade Player of the Year in boys’ basketball a couple of months ago.
-The school will miss one of its strongest athletes upon graduation in the future and the feeling is mutual.
+He even won Idaho's Gatorade Player of the Year in boys basketball a couple of months ago.
+The school will miss one of its strongest athletes upon graduation and the feeling is mutual.

 "In the past, what I reflect on is everything this school has presented me with all the opportunities and stuff.
 Everything that has happened to this point and it wouldn't have happened without them," Pfennigs said.